 Equipment

-This is a two-pot dish which means part of the recipe will be cooked in a dutch oven and another part will be cooked in a stockpot.
+This is a two-pot dish which means the recipe will be started in a Dutch oven and finished in a stockpot.

 Here’s What You Do